Toy Example - Tabularized GiGL#

 We need to call two methods on the client to start a new pipeline run:

-, which generates a KFP Pipeline spec that Vertex AI can consume to orchestrate the pipeline.
-Under the hood, we write the pipeline yaml to some local file, but you can configure this with thedst_compiled_pipeline_path
+- compile, which generates a KFP Pipeline spec that Vertex AI can consume to orchestrate the pipeline.
+Under the hood, we write the pipeline yaml to some local file, but you can configure this with the- dst_compiled_pipeline_pathargument.

 # You can also run the entire GiGL pipeline on Vertex AI